yonGO travel

 Polypropylene - lightest and thinnest of the synthetics.
 Repels water with excellent wicking properties.
 Probably the best material for thermals.

-Down - are the underside feathers of the goose which is the lightest, warmest insulation there is but it must be kept dry always.
+Down - are the underside feathers of the goose which provides the lightest and warmest insulation.
+However it must be kept dry always.
 When wet, it loses its insulation properties and will also be very heavy.

 Mircofibers - are a mix of the various synthetic materials available at different proportions.